theAbdoSabbagh/DiscordScraper/README.md

 <h1>👾 Features </h1>
 </center>

-  -  Ability to scrape the profile pictures members in the following formats:
+  -  Ability to scrape the profile pictures of members in the following formats:
      -  `webp`
      -  `png`
      -  `jpg`